milesmcc/evalgen-poc/README.md

 # Proof of Concept: Operationalizing T&S Policies as Evals at Scale

 > [!NOTE]
 > **This is a proof of concept for a nascent idea.** I'd love feedback!
 Are there any other papers or projects that I should be aware of?
 Are there any other use cases that I should consider?
 Are there any other limitations that immediately come to mind?
 Are there other ways to operationalize policies as evals at scale?
+Are there areas where this writeup is unclear or confusing?

 When deploying LLMs in real-world systems, safety teams may want to set policies for the LLM's behavior.
 For example, in a chatbot setting, a company may want to ensure that the LLM: